نوع مقاله : مقاله علمی پژوهشی

 Conclusion

-Given the numerous challenges and obstacles faced by agricultural production cooperatives which often lead to stagnation and failures, there is a pressing need for strategic planning and policy-making to facilitate necessary reforms in these companies.
+Given the numerous challenges and obstacles faced by agricultural production cooperatives, which often lead to stagnation and failures, there is a pressing need for strategic planning and policy-making to facilitate necessary reforms in these companies.
 This will help steer them towards achieving their cooperative goals.
-A key observation made in a recent study was that lack of transparency and price fluctuations in agricultural products serve as the underlying issues affecting these cooperatives.
-Such unpredictable price hikes are detrimental not only to the producers but also to the consumers, with the intermediaries being the sole beneficiaries.
-Therefore, it is imperative for the government to formulate and implement effective policies that guarantee the purchase of products from these cooperatives to mitigate the impact of price fluctuations.
+A key observation in a recent study was that lack of transparency and price fluctuations in agricultural products are the underlying issues affecting these cooperatives.
+Such unpredictable price hikes are detrimental to the producers and consumers, with the intermediaries being the sole beneficiaries.
+Therefore, the government must formulate and implement effective policies that guarantee the purchase of products from these cooperatives to mitigate the impact of price fluctuations.

 The inefficiency of processing and conversion industries, inadequate cold storage facilities, improper storage practices, and the challenge of acquiring necessary equipment have contributed to the current predicament faced by these cooperatives.
-Consequently, producers are compelled to sell their products at a significantly lower price in an attempt to avoid wastage.
+Consequently, producers must sell their products at significantly lower prices to avoid wastage.
 This unfavorable cycle ultimately results in the closure and stagnation of cooperatives.
-To address this issue, it is crucial to attract investments in the province that focus on developing processing industries, cold storage facilities, and warehouses that meet the standards required for storing cooperative products.
+To effectively address this issue, attracting investments in the province that focus on developing processing industries, cold storage facilities, and warehouses that meet the standards required for storing cooperative products is crucial.
 By doing so, the revival and prosperity of production cooperatives can be facilitated.
 Furthermore, the hindrances faced in exporting products, the lack of a coherent export strategy, and insufficient support for exporting manufactured goods have been identified as additional challenges.
-To address this, the government should create an enabling environment that supports exports by providing exemptions or reductions in customs tariffs for production cooperatives.
-The Department of Cooperation, Labor, and Social Welfare can play a significant role in providing the necessary assistance in this regard.
+To address this, the government should create an enabling environment that supports exports by providing production cooperative exemptions or reductions in customs tariffs.
+The Department of Cooperation, Labor, and Social Welfare can significantly provide the necessary assistance.

 Funding